Brazilk0140/WHSTechNotes/journal.md

 One of the most effective habits to improve for respecting shared spaces is to immediately clean and sanitize any communal area or equipment after use.
 # February 10, 2026
 I watched half of the Super Bowl LX, because the Seahawks defense are better than the Patriots defense.
 And I enjoyed it.
+# February 24, 2026
+Artificial Intelligence (AI) and cloud based technologies had the biggest, most transformative impact on the 2026 winter olympics.
+AI driven analytics, wearable sensors, and advanced materials, including AR goggles with real time speed/GPS for talking, 3D motion tracking for snowboarding, smart blades for skating, and multi-camera systems for hockey to analyze player, speed, and energy data.
+And it can improve for wearing a jacket uniform to keep yourself warm.